We visited several motorcycle glove dealerships recently.

 Build Quality Into the Glove Manufacturing Process

-Quality control is an overlooked, and underappreciated, part of the glove manufacturing process.
+Ensuring quality is an overlooked, and underappreciated, part of the glove manufacturing process.

 Given how important quality is to customer satisfaction, it doesn't get the attention it deserves.
+If you see signs that quality or consumer satisfaction are not what they should be, fix the problem ASAP.

 To build quality considerations into your manufacturing planning process, be sure to consider the following: